ANDREW DOWNES PUBLISHED

 The story of the death and resurrection of Christ set to music for baritone soloist, SATB choir, piano duet, percussion (2 players) and string orchestra.

-Commissioned by the Wolverhampton Civic Choir for first performance on 3rd April 1993, with Brian Rayner Cook and the Orchestra da Camera, under the direction of David Hart.
+Commissioned by the Wolverhampton Civic Choir for first performance in St Johnís Church, Wolverhampton, on 3rd April 1993, with Brian Rayner Cook (baritone soloist) and the Orchestra da Camera, under the direction of David Hart.

 'Two triumphant premieres in three days!
 After Thursday's success of his eloquent Third Symphony, Andrew Downes heard his deeply affecting St Luke Passion given on Saturday by the Wolverhampton Civic Choir (who commissioned it) in the elegant and accommodating Parish Church.